 Contact a CDTFA Sales Tax Attorney

 The CDTFA can be aggressive in assessing personal liabilities and attempting enforced collection actions such as levying bank accounts.
 There are steps you can take to prevent a personal assessment and any subsequent bank levies.
+Moreover, if you are planning on buying a business, you may want to consider obtaining a CDTFA tax clearance.
 If you are subject to a potential personal liability assessment from the CDTFA, contact a sales tax attorney at Disparte Tax Law today for a free consultation.